akashdhruv/Para-Physics/README.md

 ### Important Information

-  1. This is version 2.0 of the software, previous versions can be found in the releases.
+  1. This is version 2.0 of the software, previous versions can be found in the releases
-  2. Single phase heat equation, Navier-Stokes and Poisson solver modules are working.
+  2. Single phase heat equation, Navier-Stokes and Poisson solver modules are working
-  3. Immersed boundary module is working.
+  3. Immersed boundary module is working
-  4. Conjugate heat transfer is in beta.
+  4. Conjugate heat transfer is in beta
-  5. AMR module not yet implemented.
+  5. AMR module not yet implemented
-  6. Multiphase module is in beta.
+  6. Multiphase module is in beta

 ### Parallelization Options

-  1. Standard MPI distributed memory model.
+  1. Standard MPI distributed memory model
-  2. MPI Remote Memory Access (RMA) model.
+  2. MPI Remote Memory Access (RMA) model
-  3. MPI Shared Memory (SHM) model.
+  3. MPI Shared Memory (SHM) model
-  4. Multithreading using OpenMP.
+  4. Hyper-threading using OpenMP

+### Cache Optimization Features

+  1. Loop tiling for linear algebra solvers
+  2. Array padding for spatial data
+  3. Blocked data storage for stencil computations

 ### Execution instructions

-  1. Download the source code
+  1. Download the source code.
   2. Make sure you have make utility and the latest version of GNU and MPI-3 or higher installed
-  3. Edit the Makefile in ./src to include your MPI path.
+  3. Edit the Makefile in ./src to include your MPI path

      ~~~terminal
         cd src